EMPAT94/empat94.github.io/_gs/Chapter 21 - Abaia Swamps.md

 "Looks like.
 How are we getting across though?"
 I asked.

 No one spoke for a while.
 The answer was obvious - we walk through.
-We didn't know how deep the swamps were, however, nor what sort of creatures habited them.
+We didn't know how deep the swamps were, however, nor what sort of creatures inhabited them.

 "First, we go fishing," Divin said with a smile.

-"Yep, the Abaia already noticed us after the pebble, now it's our turn to see what they are and how to kill them," Julie seconded.
+"Yep, the Abaia already noticed us after the pebble, now it's our turn to see what they are.
+Then we kill them."
+Julie seconded.

 'Wow, Julie has gone to the dark side!'
 I thought.
 Then again, I was thinking similarly.
 "Let me Identify them first," I said, as I walked ahead to the edge.
 Flanked by Taro & Divin and backed by the girls, I stood there with my palm outstretched, hoping for a selection.
 I moved my hand in a random direction over the waters and kept getting a selection after another in quick succession.
 As if under the serene surface, there was a swarming nest of creatures.
 Many of them were stationary though, as if in hibernation.
 I quickly selected one, then another, and then another.
 All of them said the same -